Dallionking/sigma-devsquad/Features.md

 ---

 *This manual reflects the current state after Phase 9 completion (Planning Canvas Implementation) and will be updated as new features are added and existing features are enhanced.*

+---

+## 🤖 AI Agent Marketplace (NEW in Phase 12 - 100% Complete)

+### **Agent Discovery and Management**
+**Location**: `/dashboard/marketplace`
+**What it does**: Comprehensive marketplace for discovering, installing, and managing AI agents

+**Features Implemented:**
+- **Agent Discovery**: Browse and search through curated AI agents
+- **Advanced Search**: Filter by categories, ratings, price, and capabilities
+- **Agent Installation**: One-click installation with progress tracking
+- **Agent Publishing**: Submit your own AI agents to the marketplace
+- **Review System**: Rate and review agents with detailed feedback
+- **Drag-and-Drop Organization**: Reorder and organize your installed agents
+- **Responsive Design**: Optimized for desktop, tablet, and mobile devices

+**Key Components:**
+1. **Agent Cards**: Beautiful cards displaying agent information, ratings, and actions
+2. **Search and Filters**: Advanced filtering by category, price, rating, and capabilities
+3. **Installation Management**: Track installation progress and manage installed agents
+4. **Publication Workflow**: Submit agents with validation and approval process
+5. **Review System**: Community-driven ratings and detailed reviews

+**Agent Categories:**
+- **Development**: Code generation, debugging, and development tools
+- **Analytics**: Data analysis, visualization, and insights
+- **Content**: Content creation, writing, and media generation
+- **Productivity**: Task management, automation, and workflow optimization
+- **Language**: Translation, localization, and language processing

+**How to Use:**
+1. Navigate to `/dashboard/marketplace`
+2. Browse featured agents or use search to find specific capabilities
+3. Click on agent cards to view detailed information
+4. Use "Install" button to add agents to your workspace
+5. Click "Publish Agent" to submit your own AI agents
+6. Enable drag mode to organize your installed agents
+7. Rate and review agents you've used

+**Technical Features:**
+- **Performance Optimized**: Lazy loading and infinite scroll for large agent catalogs
+- **Security Validated**: All agents undergo security validation before publication
+- **Version Management**: Support for agent updates and version control
+- **Usage Analytics**: Track agent performance and usage statistics
+- **API Integration**: RESTful APIs for agent management and marketplace operations